micmejia/bible-dump/AMPC/Job/Job 26.md

-He it is Who spreads out the northern skies over emptiness and [^a]hangs the earth upon _or_ over nothing.
+He it is Who spreads out the northern skies over emptiness and hangs the earth upon _or_ over nothing.